HireDale/daleydose/window-home.md

 # **HOME WINDOW**
 ---
-The **Home** window appears when you start the **Daley Dose** application.

-By default, it opens with the last saved instance of a previous prescription (if any), allowing you to continue where you left off.
+By default, the **Home** window opens with the last saved instance of a previous prescription (if any), allowing you to continue where you left off.
 You can disable this feature in the options.

 Here, you can create medical prescriptions for your patients.
 Each prescription can include up to 5 medications.
 You can also scan physical prescriptions and convert them into a digital version.